simonesilvestroni/m2m-website/_pages/about.md

 date: '2022-01-14'
 last_modified_at: '2022-04-13 15:14:31'
 description: 'A sound and web designer for two decades between Italy and the UK.
 I wrote a concept album about escaping war, which brought the moniker Minutes to Midnight.'
-excerpt: 'A sound and web designer for two decades between Italy and the UK.
-I wrote a concept album about escaping war, which brought the moniker <em>Minutes to Midnight</em>.'
+excerpt: 'A sound and web designer for over two decades between Italy and the UK, I worked in game audio and wrote a concept album about escaping war.
+A more detailed <a href="/resume/"><strong>resume</strong></a> is available, or head over to an updated list of the <a href="/uses/"><strong>software and hardware</strong></a> that I’m using.'
 permalink: '/about/'
 ---
 ## Audio and web